The cost of an asset, including the cost to put it in

 allowable expenses, including F&A costs.
 The relationship between the

-Construction of new buildings or the modernization of, or
+Construction of new buildings or

-completion of shell space in, existing buildings (including the installation
+completion of shell space in existing buildings (including the installation

 of fixed equipment, but excluding the cost of land acquisition and off-site